top of page

 Wedding item looking to resemble a magazine/newspaper

-As the second photographer, I had the freedom to wander and focus on the candids, those quieter moments of people just soaking up the sunshine with a drink in hand.
+As the second photographer, I had the freedom to wander and focus on the candids.
+I captured those quieter moments of people just soaking up the sunshine with a drink in hand.

-These games always bring out the best reactions, the triumphant cheers, the playful teasing, and the bursts of laughter when someone inevitably bent the rules.
+These games always bring out the best reactions.
+There were triumphant cheers, playful teasing, and bursts of laughter when someone inevitably bent the rules.

 Wedding Breakfast